-If you spend time around CNC machining, you’ll likely encounter the phrase “speeds and feeds.”
-Finding good speeds and feeds is critical to any machining project, but it can feel daunting if you’re just getting started.
+In the world of CNC machining, you’ll often encounter the phrase “speeds and feeds.”
+Finding good speeds and feeds for the type of material and tool you're using is critical in any machining project, but it can feel daunting when you’re just getting started.
 Luckily, following a few basic principles can make the process much easier.

 What are speeds and feeds?

 Speeds and feeds are the collection of settings that determine the way in which a milling tool moves through material.
 Typically, machinists enter their speeds and feeds into CAM software (such as Fusion 360 or the Bantam Tools Milling Machine Software), and the CAM software combines the speeds and feeds with the geometry of the tool to determine the final toolpath.

 Milling is a physical act that drives a sharp, rapidly-spinning tool through a piece of material.
 Depending on the the type of material and tool you’re using, you’ll need to use different settings to mill successfully.

 Here’s an analogy: Imagine using a small pair of scissors to cut a hole in a piece of paper, wood, and aluminum.
 Think about how hard you would have to squeeze the scissors for each material, and what the end result might look like.
 Then, think about using a bigger pair of scissors.
 The amount of force needed to cut each material is different, and it changes based upon the size of the tool.
 The same is true when using a milling machine.
 The type of material and the size of your tool changes how much force you need and how fast you can go.
 Speeds and feeds are the way to control the forces on the tool as it mills through a material.

 Ultimately, optimizing your speeds and feeds will result in milled parts that are precise, smooth, and look great, without breaking your milling tools.